Black Monk Time: Music

-According to Stephen M. Deusner of Paste Magazine: "The Monks were all rhythm section, with every instrument clicking into a tense lockstep punctuated by Gary Burger’s wild-man yelps and Dave Day’s electrified banjo—an instrument as distinct as the Thirteenth Floor Elevators’ electric jug.
+According to Stephen M. Deusner of Paste, "The Monks were all rhythm section, with every instrument clicking into a tense lockstep punctuated by Gary Burger’s wild-man yelps and Dave Day's electrified banjo—an instrument as distinct as the Thirteenth Floor Elevators’ electric jug.
 In their lusty frivolity, The Monks find a measure of gravity and outrage."
 Their style was self-described as "Über-beat".
-In 2011, bassist Eddie Shaw underlined their musical process in an interview:
+In 2011, bassist Eddie Shaw described their musical process in an interview:

 To develop something new we developed a process known as deconstructing and reconstructing, laying down bass and drum patterns to be added to, by the other instruments.
 We made best use of each individual’s tendencies and abilities.
 In fact we made it very minimalist – single loud/distorted bass notes on the beat – drums with no cymbals except for accents – banjo rock and roll chords because it was a hard trashy sound – guitar, using the feedback – and organ playing beats and wild solos.
 All instruments were played as rhythm instruments.

-The Guardian cited the minimal drumming style of the album as a precursor to krautrock, noting an early form of the "motorik" beat in Roger Johnston's performance, which was described as "tightly wound playing".
+Critic Alexis Petridis of The Guardian cited Roger Johnston's drumming on the album as a precursor to the later German krautrock movement, noting an early form of the motorik beat in his "tightly wound playing".

 Critical reception

-The album was initially met with a muted critical and commercial reception, but has since become widely critically acclaimed and is now viewed as an important proto-punk album.
+Black Monk Time was initially ignored upon release but has since become widely recognized as a landmark proto-punk album.
 In a retrospective review for About.com, Anthony Carew called it "possibly the first punk record" and "one of the 'missing links' of alternative music history", also citing it as an influence on the German krautrock movement.
-Andrew Perry wrote in The Daily Telegraph in 2009: "Listening to it now, finally, in full, remastered glory, it's hard to imagine how this primitive and often nightmarish music could have been allowed to be made at that particular time and place. [...]
+Andrew Perry wrote in The Daily Telegraph in 2009: "it's hard to imagine how this primitive and often nightmarish music could have been allowed to be made at that particular time and place. [...]
 It may not be to every taste but, lurching according to its own sublimely clueless logic, it has a purity and heedlessness which can never be repeated."
 According to Len Comaratta of Uncut, "there's really nothing that can dull the impact of hearing the Monks' music for the first time."
 Paste magazine described the album as "[eleven] songs of brash grooves and unearthly garage rock that show no signs of hobby or pastime."
 In his book, The Rough Guide to Rock, writer Peter Buckley had said Black Monk Time has not "aged one iota.
 If anything, it has gotten stranger".